VisionandCognition/NHP-Process-MRI/docs/BIDS_processing.md

-For processing data using the BIDS format, see:
+For processing data using the BIDS format, clone the following repository:

 https://github.com/VisionandCognition/NHP-BIDS/

+The scripts require `python3` (`mkvirtualenv --python=/usr/bin/python3 mri-py3`) and a recent version of nipype (`pip install https://github.com/nipy/nipype/archive/master.zip`).

 1. Create a `copy-to-bids.sh` script in the `Data_raw/SUBJ/YYYYMMDD` folder, and run it.
    * Base script off of existing script, for example, `Data_raw/EDDY/20180125/copy-to-bids.sh`.
+This script tends to improve each iteration.
+To find the most recent one, you can try calling `find -maxdepth 3 -name "copy-to-bids.sh" -exec ls -lt {} +` from the `Data_raw` directory.
+Your colleague, however, may be keeping a secret version to themselves.
    * In order to match the runs with the behavioral data, you either need to the notes that relate the run numbers with the behavioral timestamps, or you need to correspond the AcquisitionTime (in the json files, created by dcm2niix) with the behavioral timestamps.
 For example, the log `Behavior/Eddy_Curve_Tracing_StimSettings_CTShapedCheckerboard_Spinoza_3T_20180117T1207-T1215.49` matches with the run 8, which has an acquisition time of `12:08:54.410000`.
 2. Modify `code/bids_templates.py` to add the new session (and subject, if needed).
    * May be replaced completely by csv list in the future.